Textile Workshop with Indigo: Clay Resist Dye Sunday 10.05.26

 Couldn't load pickup availability

-Textile dyeing with clay and indigo 💙
+Textile dyeing with clay paste and indigo 💙

-Clay resist dye Workshop with textile & colour designer Lena Huber
+Clay Resist Dye Workshop with textile & colour designer Lena Huber

-Sunday, 22 February 2026 from 14:00-17:00
+Sunday, 10 May 2026 from 14:00-17:00

 Clay Resist Dye –